intel-analytics/ipex-llm/docs/docs/whitepaper.md

 ### **3.2.
 Parameter synchronization**

 Parameter synchronization is a performance critical operation for data-parallel training (in terms of speed and scalability).
 To support efficient parameter synchronization, existing deep learning frameworks usually implement the parameter server [31][32][33] architecture or AllReduce [34] operation, which unfortunately cannot be directly supported by the functional compute model provided by the Big Data systems.
-In BigDL, we have adapted the primitives available in the Spark (e.g., shuffle, broadcast, in-memory cache, etc.) to implement an efficient AllReduce-like operation, so as to mimic the functionality of a parameter server architecture.
+In BigDL, we have adapted the primitives available in the Spark (e.g., shuffle, broadcast, in-memory cache, etc.) to implement an efficient AllReduce-like operation, so as to mimic the functionality of a parameter server architecture (as illustrated in Figure 5).

-* A Spark job has *N* tasks, each of which is assigned a unique Id ranging from *1* to *N* in BigDL.
-After each task in the “*model forward-backward*” job computes the local gradients (as described in section 3.1), it evenly divides the local gradients into *N* partitions, as illustrated in Figure 5.

 ![fig5](Image/WP/fig5.jpg)

 *Figure 5.
 Parameter synchronization in BigDL.
 Each local gradient (computed by a task in the “model forward-backward” job) is evenly divided into N partitions; then each task n in the “parameter synchronization” job aggregates these local gradients and update the weights for the nth partition.*

+* A Spark job has *N* tasks, each of which is assigned a unique Id ranging from *1* to *N* in BigDL.
+After each task in the “*model forward-backward*” job computes the local gradients (as described in section 3.1), it evenly divides the local gradients into *N* partitions, as shown in Figure 5.

 * Next, another “*parameter synchronization*” job is launched; each task *n* in the “*parameter synchronization*” job is responsible for managing the n<sup>th</sup> partition of the parameters, just like a parameter server (as shown in Figure 6).
 Specifically, the n<sup>th</sup> partition of the gradients (from all the tasks of the previous “*model forward-backward*” job) are first **shuffled** to task n, which then aggregates (sums) these gradients, and applies the updates to the n<sup>th</sup> partition of the weights (using the specific optimization method), as illustrated in Figure 5.